haiko-xyz/strategy-reversion/README.md

 # Reversion Strategy for Haiko AMM

-The Reversion Strategy operates on a trend classification model (`Up`, `Down` or `Ranging`) to place countervailing liquidity positions in the Haiko AMM.
+The Reversion Strategy operates on a trend classification model (`Up`, `Down` or `Ranging`) to place countervailing liquidity positions in the Haiko AMM, capturing fees on reversion to the trend.

 Positions automatically follow the price of an asset, updated on either single or double-sided price action, depending on the prevailing trend.
 It is inspired by [Maverick Protocol](https://www.mav.xyz/)'s Left and Right modes and enables liquidity provision in both volatile and stable market conditions.